Justinperry999/ci-milestone02-rpslsGame/README.md

 - To be responsive across all platforms.

-- Theme maintained throughout all pages for good UX.
+- Space theme maintained throughout all pages for good UX.

 ### Header - Logo